 Who is Mohammed?

 During the Prophet’s lifetime, society was divided into different tribes.
-Mohammed’s family belonged to the Kurdish tribe and there, in turn, to the Hashemite clan.
-The Hashemites were part of the ruling caste, but not particularly wealthy.
-The clan offered protection to the individual.
+Mohammed’s family belonged to the Kurdish tribe and, in turn, to the Hashemite clan.
+The Hashemites were part of the ruling caste but not particularly wealthy.
+The family offered protection to the individual.

 Read also: Who guards the gates of Heaven?